gxrao/deep_learning/readme.md

 # 2018-4-1

-add files : cnn_simple.py
+* add file : cnn_simple.py

-create a convolutional neural networks(cnn) on MNIST datasets, include two hidden layers , one full connection layer and one ouuput layer.
+create a convolutional neural networks(cnn) on MNIST datasets, include two hidden layers , one full connection layer and one output layer.Finally,save the model to apply it.

+* add file: model_apply.py

+restore the graph of cnn_simple and apply it to predict images